HEPARIN SODIUM- heparin sodium injection, solution

 Patients over 60 years of age, following similar doses of heparin, may have higher plasma levels of heparin and longer activated partial thromboplastin times (APTTs) compared with patients under 60 years of age [see Use in Specific Populations (8.5)].

-Intravenous solutions with heparin sodium are supplied in single-dose flexible plastic containers in varied sizes and concentrations as shown in the accompanying Table.
+Intravenous solutions with HEPARIN SODIUM IN SODIUM CHLORIDE INJECTION are supplied in single-dose flexible plastic containers in varied sizes and concentrations as shown in the accompanying Table.

 Unit of Sale